 With winter just around the corner, warming up the home is a big priority with many homeowners.
-For conservatory owners, replacing the conservatory roof with a tiled version is a sure way to warm this part of the home.
-This is because polycarbonate and old glass roofs are notorious for heat loss.
+For conservatory owners, replacing the conservatory roof with a tiled roof version is a sure way to warm this part of the home.
+This is because polycarbonate and old glass conservatory roofs are notorious for heat loss, especially in the winter.
 If you fall into this category, you may have wondered if planning permission is required to put a tiled roof on a conservatory.
-So, as installers and experts of tiled roof conservatories, we thought we’d try to clear up the issue.
+So, as installers and experts of tiled roof conservatories, we thought we’d clear up the issue of how to put a tiled roof on a conservatory.

-Is planning permission required to replace a conservatory roof with a tiled roof?
+Do you need planning permission for a conservatory roof with a tiled roof?

-At the risk of oversimplifying, the answer for this is no. Planning regulations were changed to allow conservatories to have a tiled/solid roof back in 2010.
+At the risk of oversimplifying, the answer to ‘do you need planning permission for a conservatory roof’ is no. Planning regulations were changed to allow conservatories to have a tiled/solid roof back in 2010.
 Prior to their changing, to be exempt from planning permission, conservatories had to have 75% of the roof glazed.

-Plus, planning permission is, generally, only required when the initial conservatory structure is built.
+Plus, conservatory planning permission is, generally, only required when the initial conservatory structure is built.
 However, if the previous height of the conservatory is altered, planning permission may be required.
-But even though it’s unlikely for planning permission to be required, you might still need building regulations approval.
+But even though it’s unlikely for planning permission to be required, you might still need building regulations approval for a tiled roof conservatory.

 Building Regulations set out standards for the design and construction of buildings to ensure they’re safe and comfortable to use.